-In 1964, the Wilderness Act created the National Wilderness Preservation System, with statutory protections that emphasize preserving certain areas in their natural state.
+In 1964, the Wilderness Act created the National Wilderness Preservation System, with statutory protections that emphasize preserving certain areas in their natural states.
 Units of the system can be designated only by Congress.
 Many bills to designate wilderness areas have been introduced in each Congress.
-As of February 2018, there were 765 wilderness areas, totaling nearly 110 million acres in 44 states (and Puerto Rico) and managed by all four of the FLMAs.
-A wilderness designation generally prohibits commercial activities, motorized access, and human infrastructure from wilderness areas, subject to valid existing rights.
+As of March 1, 2019, there were 802 wilderness areas, totaling over 111 million acres in 44 states (and Puerto Rico) and managed by all four of the FLMAs.88 A wilderness designation generally prohibits commercial activities, motorized access, and human infrastructure from wilderness areas, subject to valid existing rights.
 Advocates propose wilderness designations to preserve the generally undeveloped conditions of the areas.
 Opponents see such designations as preventing certain uses and potential economic development in rural areas where such opportunities are relatively limited.

 Designation of new wilderness areas can be controversial, and questions persist over the management of areas being considered for wilderness designation.
-FS reviews the wilderness potential of NFS lands during the forest planning process and recommends any identified potential wilderness areas for congressional consideration.
-Management activities or uses that may reduce the wilderness potential of a recommended wilderness area may be restricted.
+FS reviews the wilderness potential of NFS lands during the forest planning process and recommends any identified potential wilderness areas for congressional consideration.89 Management activities or uses that may reduce the wilderness potential of a recommended wilderness area may be restricted.90

-Questions also persist over BLM wilderness study areas (WSAs).
-WSAs are the areas BLM studied as potential wilderness, and BLM is required by FLPMA to protect their wilderness characteristics "until Congress determines otherwise."
-This has raised legal questions, including whether release language is needed to allow multiple use management of WSAs not designated as wilderness.
-Congress has designated some WSAs as wilderness, and generally in the same statutes, Congress has released BLM from the requirement to protect the wilderness characteristics of certain other areas.
+Questions also persist over BLM wilderness study areas (WSAs).91 These WSAs are the areas BLM studied as potential wilderness and made subsequent recommendations to Congress regarding their suitability for designation as wilderness.
+BLM is required by FLPMA to protect the wilderness characteristics of WSAs, meaning that many uses in these areas are restricted or prohibited.
+Congress has designated some WSAs as wilderness, and has also included legislative language releasing BLM from the requirement to protect the wilderness characteristics of other WSAs.